GiovanniGaddi/Project5_DistributedLearning/README.md

 LocalSGD reduces communication overhead but can suffer performance degradation, which is mitigated by SlowMo.

-Dynamic adjustment of local steps improves convergence stability and reduces communication costs.
+Dynamic adjustment of local steps is performed with the purpose of improving convergence stability and reducing communication costs.

 ## Conclusion